Gutek8134/AID-dice-rolling/README.md

 1. Create a scenario.
 2. Get into Scripts menu.
 (You need to use browser for this.)
 3. Copy files contents to corresponding fragments: sharedLibrary.js to Shared Library, inputModifier.js to Input Modifier and so on.
+4. Adjust the in-script settings.
+They are: damage function, damageOutputs, ignoreZeroDiv, shouldPunish, levellingToOblivion, defendingCharacterLevels in Input Modifier and experienceCalculation function in Shared Library.
-4. Play the created scenario.
+5. Play the created scenario.
 You should now be able to use the commands.